-Magnetic resonance elastography (MRE) is a new way to image the body.
-It works by combining MRI imaging with sound waves to create a visual map (elastogram) showing the stiffness of body tissues.
+Magnetic resonance elastography (MRE) is a technology that combines MRI imaging with low-frequency vibrations to create a visual map (elastogram) that shows stiffness of body tissues.

-MRE is used to detect hardening of the liver caused by many kinds of chronic liver disease.
-MRE also has the potential to become a noninvasive way to diagnose diseases in other parts of the body.
+Currently, MRE is used to detect stiffening of the liver caused by fibrosis and inflammation in chronic liver disease.
+But MRE is also being evaluated as a noninvasive way to diagnose diseases in other parts of the body.

-MRE was invented at Mayo Clinic.
-The test is available there and at various other centers.
+MRE technology was invented at Mayo Clinic.
+The test is available there and at over 1,000 other centers around the world.
 It's usually done as part of a conventional MRI exam.